Kumanovo: Ottoman period

-The town was mentioned in 1530 according to registry of Turkish Devlet Arşivleri as a village in Nogoriçe town, within Kaza of İştip.
+The town was first mentioned in 1530 according to registry of Turkish Devlet Arşivleri as a village in Nogoriçe town, within Kaza of İştip, but was established slightly earlier, in 1519.
 It was founded by Turkish colonists from Asia Minor and initially was settled by Turks and later by Muslim Albanians.
 Slavic population entered the town in the late 18th century but its number rose just during early 19th century.
 Evliya Çelebi described it in 1660–61: "The colony of Kumanovo is situated on the territory of the Skopje sanjak and represents one county.
-The city is embellished with many rivers and 600 tile-roofs houses.
+The city is embellished with many rivers and 600 tile-roof houses.
 The mosque in the downtown is beautiful, there are tekke, madrassa, hammam, a number of shops and water mills; and the climate is pleasant and agreeable.
 There are many vineyards and gardens".

 Commemoration plaque at Skopje dedicated to Karposh's Rebellion.

 In 1689, Karposh, a brigand commander in the region of Dospat (present-day Bulgaria), who served as an Ottoman Christian auxiliary force commander, took advantage of the weakening of the Ottomans and discontent that arose concerning higher Ottoman taxation policies, and organized a revolt while Austria staged an attack on the Ottomans.
-Karposh's Rebellion quickly spread, resulting in the liberation of Kratovo, Kriva Palanka, Kumanovo, Kačanik and other towns.
+Karposh's Rebellion quickly spread, resulting in the liberation of Kratovo, Kriva Palanka, Kumanovo, Kaçanik and other towns.
 Then, together with the Austrian army led by Emperor Leopold I, the local Christian population fought to liberate Skopje and Štip.
 Later changes in the military and political situation in the Balkans had crucial downwards effect on the revolt.
 The Austrian army was forced to withdraw and the reinforced Ottomans attacked the rebels, taking Kriva Palanka, the rebel stronghold, and then attacked Kumanovo and its newly constructed fortress, where they captured Karposh and put him to death on the Stone Bridge across the Vardar.

 Kumanovo became an urban settlement and administrative center of the region at the end of the 16th century or the beginning of the 17th century.
 Following the turbulent events (including the Karpoš Uprising in 1689) the city experienced a period of stagnation, and by the end of 18th century Kumanovo epitomized an Ottoman provincial town.

 In an 1861 book Austrian diplomat Johann Georg von Hahn stated that the town had 650 dwellings, of which 300 were Muslim and 350 were Christian Bulgarian, in addition to 30 Gypsy in the outskirts, while the total population of the town was 3,500.

 The Kumanovo Uprising, led by Serb district chiefs of Kumanovo and surrounding districts, was active from 20 January to 20 May 1878 (4 months).
 The chiefs swore oath in the local church and appealed to Prince Milan IV of Serbia to aid the uprising, and they pledged their devotion and loyalty, and union with Serbia.
 The rebels were finally defeated by brigadier-general Hafuz Pasha.